main | ongoing | archive | private |

 jul 25 2024 ∞

-jul 25 2024 + Hugo [HYOO-go] is a Latinized form of Hugh which is from the Germanic element hug meaning "heart, mind, spirit".
-A meaningful name with a lively sound that reminds me of laughter, pine trees, ferns, chunky sweaters, and wellies.
-It's the day-long exploration of winter forests followed by hot chocolate in a cozy cabin. c o m b o s
+Hugo is is from the Germanic element hug meaning "heart, mind, spirit".
+A meaningful name with a lively sound, it reminds me of laughter and a good book.
+It's the day-long exploration of winter forests followed by a much anticipated hot chocolate at home. c o m b o s

 l o n g l i s t ⇾ here may 31 2021 ∞

-jul 25 2024 + Arthur [AHR-thər] is a name of unknown origin but it is thought to be from the Celtic artos meaning "bear".
-Arthur has a wintry warm vibe and makes me think of sweaters, tree bark, and bears. c o m b o s
+feb 5 2025 + Arthur is a name of unknown origin but it is thought to be from the Celtic artos meaning "bear".
+Arthur has a wintry warm vibe and makes me think of sweaters, tree bark, and bears.
+It also makes me think of aardvarks thanks to the children's book Arthur. c o m b o s